valamidev/web3-defi-honeypot-and-slippage-checker/README.md

 }
 ```

-### My contract is failing on the Honeypot check why?
+### A Token Contract is failing on the Honeypot check why?

 1. Required to have a native currency trading pair available (wETH,wBNB,wCro...).
 Why? because it make no sense to support route like WrappedCoin -> USDT -> AnyToken.
 2. The available liquidity is lower than your simulation required